Is Kimchi Lactose Free?

 Frequently Asked Questions

-Does Kimchi contain lactose?
+Does Kimchi contain dairy?

-Is store-bought Kimchi lactose free?
+Is all Kimchi lactose free?

 Can lactose intolerant people eat Kimchi?

-What ingredients are in Kimchi?
+What are the health benefits of Kimchi?

 Check Kimchi on Other Diets